All you need to know about DAS

 The first is off-air antennas, or donor antennas, which are installed on the exterior of a building to capture wireless signals from cell towers.
 These antennas are cost-effective, especially for passive DAS, but rely on existing cellular signals to be consistently available and strong.

 The second is on-site base transceiver stations (BTS), which uses fiber optic cables to connect to a wireless carrier’s network.
-BTS are used most commonly for active DAS because of their higher
+BTS are used most commonly for active DAS because of their higher capacity and greater control over signal distribution.
+Usually, buildings install one BTS for each supported carrier.

 The final DAS signal source is small cells, which are cellular radio access nodes similar to macro cells.
 On their own, small cells expand coverage and capacity by amplifying and distributing wireless signals.
 These can act as a localized signal source for DAS and provide a balance between the cost-effective off-air antennas and the control of BTS.